 Self-advocates point to the absence of autistic leadership in awareness campaigns and describe how the powerful advocacy organizations that fund them — led primarily by non-autistic people — continue to portray autistic people negatively as mysterious puzzles to be solved.
 They continue to focus on cures for autism or therapies that aim to “fix” autistic people.

 At first blush, it might seem that autism organizations are finally heeding the concerns of autistic self-advocates.
-Words such as “inclusion,” “diversity,” “acceptance” and “understanding” pepper their campaigns.
+Words such as “inclusion,” “diversity,” “acceptance,” and “understanding” pepper their campaigns.
 Yet these organizations persist in advancing the rhetoric of autism as a burden and disorder and often exclude autistic people from leadership.

-Families struggle with the stigmatizing effects of misunderstanding and the lack of meaningful or culturally relevant help.
+Families struggle with the stigmatizing effects of misunderstanding of autism and the lack of meaningful or culturally relevant help.
 This is especially true for racialized autistic people and families, who face compounded forms of exclusion and harm.

 1. Autism Awareness